 “Fever,” he says and bends to kiss the spot he’s warmed.
 Her fingers skimming through his hair undo him.
 He presses his cheek onto her cool, cool skin and closes his eyes on the tears welling in them.
 His nose is running, which makes him sniff, which closes his chest so that he gasps and then the tears spill over and shit, just shit.

-He pulls himself up and tugs on her as he scoots further onto the bed, so that he ends up curled around her, her back to his chest, their arms folded together and fingers entwined.
+He straightens up and tugs on her as he scoots further onto the bed, so that he ends up curled around her, her back to his chest, their arms folded together and fingers entwined.
 His boots hang off the bed, but he can’t be bothered to take them off.

 Buffy holds on tighter, presses her bottom back and winds her upper leg over his, trapping him snug against her.
 “You’re here,” she says again.
 “You’re here.”